salesforce/apollo/README.md

 Again, I stress that you must **NOT** include this in the import of Apollo into your IDE.
 You'll be scratching your head and yelling at me about uncompilable code and I will simply, calmly point you to this part of the readme file.

-This module must be built, however, so please run the following once from the top level of the repository
+This module must be built so please run the following once from the top level of the repository

     mvn clean install -Ppre -DskipTests